Advanced heart transplant surgery in Wisconsin

 Find a transplant doctor

+We completed the Midwest’s first heart transplant shortly after the world’s first heart transplant procedure was performed.
 From surgery to recovery, we continue providing personalized care and expertise to help keep people healthier for years after their transplant.
-After all, living longer means more time for family, friends and everything else that makes life precious.

 Preparing for a heart transplant

-As soon as the decision is made to move forward with a heart transplant, we’ll register you with the United Network for Organ Sharing (UNOS) waitlist.
+If a decision is made to move forward with a heart transplant, we’ll register you with the United Network for Organ Sharing (UNOS) waitlist.
 This national list matches transplant recipients with available organs based on health status, location and other guidelines.

-We understand how difficult it can be waiting for a match – it could be a few days or a few years.
+While you’re waiting for a transplant, you’ll meet regularly with your transplant team so we can keep you as healthy as possible for the procedure.
+We understand how difficult it can be to wait for a match – it could be a few days or a few years.
 That’s why we provide both emotional and medical support.

-We’ll also help you prepare financially by discussing your financial options and obtaining pre-certification from your health plan.
+We’ll also help you prepare financially by discussing your financial options and obtaining precertification from your health plan.

 We'll call you once a suitable donor heart becomes available.
 You’ll need to arrive at the hospital within a few hours.
-Once you arrive, we’ll do some tests to make sure your body is ready for transplant.
+Once you arrive, we’ll do some tests to make sure your body is ready for transplantation.

 Heart replacement surgery can take four to six hours.
 You’ll receive general anesthesia that will put you to sleep so you won’t feel any pain.
 We’ll also monitor your heart function, insert a catheter to empty your bladder and connect you to a breathing machine.